 About Emily Montes

 Emily Montes is the co-founder and CEO of RealPlans.com.
-She's also an acupuncturist and practitioner of Chinese medicine, a published author, a wife, and a mom of two.
-Emily hopes to make meal planning easier and inspire families to share more meals around the table.
+She's also an acupuncturist and practitioner of Chinese medicine, a published author, and a mom of two.
+Emily loves making meal planning easier and inspiring families to share more meals around the table.